MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     You can start a new session by selecting the **New Chat** button (the **+** icon at the top of the Chat panel).

-1. In the Chat view, to start a specify workflow, enter the following command:
+1. In the Chat view, to start a specify workflow that generates a specification from the stakeholders document, enter the following command:

     ```plaintext
     /speckit.specify --file StakeholderDocs/document-upload-and-management-feature.md